stripe/stripe-commercetools-checkout-app/README.md

 11. **STRIPE_CAPTURE_METHOD**: This is the capture method used for the Payment.
 It can be either `automatic` or `manual`.
 The default value is `automatic`.
 12. **STRIPE_WEBHOOK_ID**: This is the unique identifier for the Stripe Webhook Endpoint.
 13. **STRIPE_COLLECT_SHIPPING_ADDRESS**: This is the configuration for the Stripe collect shipping address in the payment element.
 The default value is `auto`.
 More information can be found [here](https://docs.stripe.com/payments/payment-element/control-billing-details-collection).
+14. **STRIPE_ENABLE_MULTI_OPERATIONS**: This is an opt-in feature flag to enable advanced multicapture and multirefund support.
+When enabled (`true`), the connector processes multiple partial captures and refunds on a single payment.
+The default value is `false`. **Important**: This feature requires multicapture to be enabled in your Stripe account.
+More information in [Multicapture Support](./processor/README.md#multicapture-support) and [Enhanced Refund Processing](./processor/README.md#enhanced-refund-processing).

 #### 2. commercetools